SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 ## Deploy CAP Helm Chart

-1. Log in to your Kyma cluster.
+* Log in to your Kyma cluster, if you don’t know how then follow the login step described in the [tutorial](https://developers.sap.com/tutorials/deploy-to-kyma.html#50005bff-f490-4abf-813d-d18ad7672bfe).

 2. Deploy using Helm command: